An Approach to Financial Decision Making

 Storyline Investing

 The point of the headline is to distinguish what kind of investor you are.
 Do you follow storylines as described in the media headlines, or do you rely upon numbers and data to build your wealth and achieve financial independence?
-Warren Buffett has made this point clearly by stating that in the short term, the […]
+Warren Buffett has made this point clearly by stating that in the short term, […]

 The Power of Compound Interest